inspec/inspec-aws/README.md

 ````

-To run the full suite of tests run
+To run the full suite of tests, run

 ```` bash